The Purpose of a Data Dictionary: Why It Should Be Your Top Priority

 Now, let us look into each of these prerequisites more granularly.

-- Integration with existing tools: Identify any existing tools or systems that your data dictionary tool will need to integrate with, such as data warehouses, data lakes, or data catalogtools.
+Identify any existing tools or systems that your data dictionary tool will need to integrate with, such as data warehouses, datalakes, or data catalog tools.
 Ensure the tool you choose is compatible with these systems and can easily exchange information with them.

-Once you have a clear understanding of these prerequisites, you’ll be better equipped to evaluate data dictionary tools and select one that best meets your organization’s needs, goals, and existing infrastructure.
+Once you have a clear understanding of these prerequisites, you’ll be better equipped to evaluate data dictionary tools and select one that best implements the purpose of data dictionary for your organization.

 When you’ve evaluated and signed up for a data dictionary tool, it is time for you to set it up.
 In the next section, we will learn how to do that.

-10 Steps to set up a data dictionary tool that meets your organization’s needs
+10 Steps to implement the purpose of a data dictionary tool #

-Once you’ve selected a data dictionary tool that aligns with your organization’s objectives and goals, follow these steps to set it up:
+Once you’ve selected a data dictionary tool that aligns with your organization’s objectives and purposes, follow these steps to set it up:

 - Establish a project plan